Conference Menu

 Metal-organic frameworks (MOFs) are a rapidly developing class of porous crystalline hybrid inorganic-organic coordination polymers.
 Due to their well-defined structures and large surface areas, MOFs have gained traction in a broad variety of applications such as gas storage and separations, catalysis, device fabrication, sensing, and many others.
 The proposed symposium will focus on the recent advances in MOF science, bringing together Canadian and international researchers interested in areas of computational discovery and modelling, synthesis, characterization, as well as applications of these materials.

-Methods for Mechanistic Monitoring and Modeling (CA/IN/OR)
+Methods for Mechanistic Monitoring and Modeling (IN)

 Organizers